gkosm314/RadixSplinePlus/README.md

 The original RadixSpline code can be found [here](https://github.com/learnedsystems/radixspline).

-For the buffer, we modified the code from the XIndex paper, which can be found [here](https://ipads.se.sjtu.edu.cn/_media/publications/tangppopp20.pdf).
+For the buffer, we modified the code from the XIndex paper.
+The Xindex paper can be found [here](https://ipads.se.sjtu.edu.cn/_media/publications/tangppopp20.pdf).

 The code for the Xindex can be found [here](https://ipads.se.sjtu.edu.cn:1312/opensource/xindex/-/tree/master/XIndex-R).